 New Hampshire is slowly reopening just as the weather is really warming up, and people are itching to jump back into their social lives.
 As Felix trucks make their way through the neighborhoods, our team has seen their fair share of cookouts and graduation celebrations.

 While many homeowners are following safety guidelines to protect themselves while congregating in the yard with family and friends, they might not think to also protect their septic.
-We’re here to give you a few tips on how to get your septic ready for a summer season so that it can stay healthy, too.
+We’re here to give you a few tips on how to get your septic ready for the summer season so that it can stay healthy, too.